Ascalon: Middle Bronze Age (Canaanite Asqanu)

 Ashkelon was resettled in the Middle Bronze Age on the background of country-wide urban renaissance, linked to the immigration of Amorites people from the north, as well as the revival of trade relations between Middle Kingdom of Egypt and Byblos.
 It soon become the fortified center of a city-kingdom, as evidenced by both historical records and archaeology.
 Ashkelon first mention in historical records is in the Egyptian Execration Texts from the time of the Twelfth Dynasty of Egypt (20th–19th centuries BCE).
 These texts were written on red pots, which were broken as part of a cursing ritual against Egypt's enemies.
 Ashkelon appears three times under the name Asqanu (ꜥIsqꜥnw), along with three of its rulers ḫꜥykm (or Khalu-Kim), ḫkṯnw and Isinw.
 These names of Northwest Semitic origin, are identified as Amorites.
 Scholars have suggested Ashkelon was one of many Levantine city-states established by Amorites in the early second millennium BCE.

+Middle Bronze II

 The most distinctive feature of the site of Ashkelon is its fortifications, consisting of free-standing earthen ramparts which were erected as early as around 1800 BCE.
 In the excavations of the northern slope of the ramparts, archaeologists detected five phases of construction including city gates, moats, guard towers and in a later phase, a sanctuary right after the entrance to the city.
 The material culture and especially Egyptian-style pottery showed that Middle Bronze Ashkelon lasted until around 1560 BCE.

+Chronology with dates based on pottery chronology.